RB35/AnnouncementLink/README.md

 <br>
 To use AnnouncementLink you need to have pygame installed if you do not run
 <code>pip install pygame</code>

-Also if you want to get better results you
+Also if you want to normalize you audio to get better results install
-<code>pip install pygame</code>
+<code>pip install pydub</code>

 # Using AnnouncementLink